smf33/InstagramFollowerBot/README.md

 Main functions :
 - Follow&Like with Insta Photos Explore
+- Unfollow people not following you
+- Follow back people following you
 - Like on Insta home page
 - Can work with a remote Selenium grid and/or in docker
 - Colored console trace or VSO format for Azure DevOps execition